School Reunion (Doctor Who): Plot

-Mr Finch, the headmaster of Deffry Vale School, has been changing the school to improve the students' performance; his changes include free lunches with special chips, a new curriculum, and replacing some of the teachers.
-The Tenth Doctor is undercover as a science teacher in the school, and Rose is working undercover in the school's cafeteria.
-The Doctor discovers the oil in the chips has caused the students' increase in performance.
-Rose observes that the chip oil has an adverse effect on the other kitchen staff, who must use hazmat suits to handle it.
+Mr Finch, the new headmaster of Deffry Vale School, has been changing the school to improve the students' performance; his changes include free lunches with special chips, a new curriculum, and replacing half of the teachers under mysterious circumstances.
+The Tenth Doctor takes an undercover job as a science teacher at the school, while Rose works in the school's cafeteria.
+The former discovers that an oil in the chips has caused some students to become ultraintelligent.
+Rose also observes that the oil has an adverse effect on the other kitchen staff, who must use hazmat suits to handle it.

-Mr Finch's successes arouse the attention of investigative journalist Sarah Jane Smith, a former companion of the Doctor and who Mr Finch states is working for The Sunday Times.
+Mr Finch's successes gain the attention of investigative journalist Sarah Jane Smith, a former companion of the Doctor.
 She meets the Doctor, Rose, and Mickey, with an immediate rivalry sparking between the two women.
-Sarah Jane shows them the robot dog K9 in the boot of her car.
-K9 identifies the chip oil as Krillitane oil.
-Rose, previously unaware that the Doctor even had past companions, confronts him on why he leaves his old companions behind and never mentions them.
+Sarah Jane shows them the robot dog K9 in the boot of her car, who identifies the chip oil as Krillitane in origin.
+Rose, previously unaware that the Doctor even had past companions, questions why he had left Sarah Jane behind and never mentioned her.

 The following day, the group returns to the school to investigate further.
-The Doctor confronts Mr Finch, who confirms that he and other staff members are Krillitanes—a composite species that takes desirable attributes of the species they conquer.
+The Doctor confronts Mr Finch, who reveals that he and other staff members are Krillitanes, a "composite species" that takes desirable attributes of the species they conquer.
 He attempts to subvert the Doctor, without success.
 Mickey and K9 remain in Sarah Jane's car for surveillance.
-With the Doctor's help, Sarah Jane and Rose discover that the school computers—bolstered by the students' enhanced intelligence—are part of a Krillitane effort to solve the "Skasis Paradigm", (Note: The BBC iPlayer subtitles use the spelling Skasis, while the shooting script prefers Skasas.) a theory of everything.
-Mr Finch propositions the Doctor a second time, but the Doctor again refuses, and they run from Mr Finch.
-After Kenny (a student who had not eaten the chips) alerts Mickey to the students' plight, Mickey crashes Sarah Jane's car through the school's doors and unplugs the computers, allowing the children to flee.
+With the Doctor's help, Sarah Jane and Rose discover that the school computers (bolstered by the students' ultraintelligence) are part of a Krillitane effort to solve the "Skasis Paradigm", (Note: The BBC iPlayer subtitles use the spelling Skasis, while the shooting script prefers Skasas.) a theory of everything.
+Mr Finch propositions the Doctor a second time, but the Doctor again refuses.
+After Kenny (a student who was unable to eat the chips) alerts Mickey to the students' plight, Mickey crashes Sarah Jane's car through the school's doors and unplugs the computers, allowing the children to flee.
 The Doctor leads the Krillitanes to the kitchen.
 Upon their arrival, K9 detonates the chip oil container, saturating the Krillitanes and blowing them up along with K9.

-Sarah Jane declines a second chance of travelling in the TARDIS, having finally decided to move on with her life.
+Sarah Jane declines a second chance of travelling in the TARDIS, deciding to move on with her life.
 Mickey decides to join the Doctor.
-Sarah Jane, now getting on better than at their first meeting, asks Rose to stay with the Doctor, and is given a new K9 as a parting gift.
+Getting on better with Rose than at their first meeting, Sarah Jane asks her to stay with the Doctor and is given a new K9 as a parting gift.